 Your obligations as an employer

 As an employer, you will have certain responsibilities to your staff.
-It's important to be aware of these before you beginning recruiting.
+It's important to be aware of these before you begin recruiting.
 Find out more about:

 - industrial relations information on wages, working conditions and awards